ssec/polar2grid/doc/source/installation.rst

 to run the features provided by |project|.
 The tarball uses bash scripts for conveniently calling the python software or utilities provided by third-party vendors.
-The software bundle is only supported on CentOS6-compatible systems, but may work on other Linux systems as well.
+The software bundle is only supported on CentOS-7.9 compatible systems, but has also been tested on Rocky Linux 8.5 and may work on other compatible Linux 64-bit operating systems as well.
 There are other ways to install
 |project| on other operating systems, but the instructions to do so are
 beyond the scope of this documentation.